-He is a member of the Royal Society of Chemistry (RSC, UK), the Flow Chemistry Society, the Netherlands Biotechnology Society (NBV), the Holland Research School of Molecular Chemistry (HRSMC), and he is honorary member of the Argentinian Chemical Society of organic chemistry and honorary Research Fellow at The University of Manchester (UK).
+He is a fellow of the Royal Society of Chemistry (FRSC, UK), a member of the Flow Chemistry Society, the Netherlands Biotechnology Society (NBV), the Holland Research School of Molecular Chemistry (HRSMC), and he is honorary member of the Argentinian Chemical Society of organic chemistry and honorary Research Fellow at The University of Manchester (UK).
 He also serves as a board member of the Netherlands Institute for Catalysis Research (NIOK).

 Francesco has published about 50 research papers in peer-reviewed international journals (including top science and chemistry journals such as Science, Nature Catalysis, Nature Communications, Journal of the American Chemical Society, Angewandte Chemie International Edition, ACS Catalysis, Green Chemistry, etc.), 11 book chapters and 5 world patents.